jdi-docs/jdi-light/source/includes/_documentation.md

 ### Progress Bar

 ```
+Progress Bar validations example:
+Then the "Progress" attribute "max" equals to "110"
+Then the "Progress" progress volume greater or equal to 10
+Then the "Progress" progress volume less or equal to 110
+Then the "Progress" label text equals to "Progress"
+Then the "Progress" label text contains "ress"
+Then the "Progress" is enabled
+Then the "Progress" is disabled
+Then the "Progress" is displayed
+Then the "Progress" is hidden
+Then the "Progress" is not appear
+Then the "Progress" is not appear during "5" seconds <br>

 Scenario: progress bar validation
   Given I open "Html5 Page" page
   Then the "Progress" attribute "max" equals to "100"